Reviewed Date: 11/09/2022

 ISO provides information on:

-- buildings — size, construction, occupancies, hazards, and public and private fire protection; and
+- buildings — size, construction, occupancies, hazards, and public and private fire protection;

-- communities — fire protection, water systems, other critical infrastructure, building codes, and natural and man-made catastrophes;
+- communities — fire protection, water systems, other critical infrastructure, building codes, and natural and man-made catastrophes.

-Communities rely on ISO’s information to plan for, budget, and justify improvements in fire protection and communications infrastructure.
+Communities rely on ISO’s information to plan for, budget and justify improvements in fire protection and communications infrastructure.

 ISO recognizes that not all communities adopt and enforce building codes or have equally stringent building codes, nor do all communities enforce their codes with the same vigor.
-Yet the effectiveness of local building codes can help predict how well some structures in the community will fare in a hurricane, earthquake, or other natural disaster.
+Yet the effectiveness of local building codes can help predict how well some structures in the community will fare in a hurricane, earthquake, or other natural disasters.
 ISO’s Building Code Effectiveness Classifications help distinguish the various levels of community building-code adoption and enforcement.

 The concept is simple: municipalities with well-enforced, up-to-date codes should demonstrate better loss experience, and insurance rates can reflect that.
 The prospect of lessening catastrophe-related damage and ultimately lowering insurance costs provides an incentive for communities to enforce their building codes rigorously especially as they relate to windstorm damage.